Reseller & Partner playbook

 3. Map the champion-to-sponsor path before reaching out, know who approves the partnership before you approach the champion.

-5. Do not approach the executive sponsor first, engage them only after the champion has confirmed interest and identified a named customer opportunity.
+4. Sequence in that order: champion first, sponsor only after the champion has confirmed interest and identified a named customer opportunity.Run Entry Persona prompt

 3. Review each message: independently useful, based on public data, concrete and specific, partner-centric framing, no vendor pushing.